What did you think an artist would pick up on from your poem?

 What surprised you about this collaborative piece?

-Poet Jessica Jacobs: I began this poem after seeing O’Keeffe’s Lake George, 1922 [formerly Reflection Seascape] at the SFMOMA and I was surprised by how the broadside evoked the serene atmosphere of that originating image.
+Poet Jessica Jacobs: I began this poem after seeing O’Keeffe’s Lake George, 1922 [formerly Reflection Seascape] at the SFMoMA and I was surprised by how the broadside evoked the serene atmosphere of that originating image.

 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

-Poet Jessica Jacobs: As Pelvis with Distance explores O’Keeffe’s life through epistolary poems between she and Stieglitz, nearly every poem in the collection responds in some way to either one of her paintings or his photographs. [here is a link to my author site where I’ve compiled all of these images] I found writing ekphrastic poems to be a great relief in that I was not starting with an entirely blank page.
+Poet Jessica Jacobs: As Pelvis with Distance explores O’Keeffe’s life through epistolary poems between her and Stieglitz, nearly every poem in the collection responds in some way to either one of her paintings or his photographs. [here is a link to my author site where I’ve compiled all of these images] I found writing ekphrastic poems to be a great relief in that I was not starting with an entirely blank page.
 Instead, I could begin my drafts by describing the artwork, finding metaphors in its subject matter and composition, or writing about the art’s moments of conception.
 In a way, it felt like collaborating across time with the artists themselves.

 How does literature fit into your creative life as a visual artist?